dajat/gp-policy/README.md

 <img src="https://imgur.com/IhQcHCr.png" height="90%" width="90%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Under Desktop policies under User Configuration, we can control the features that are added to the user's desktop.
-For instance, we can make the decision to Remove the Recycle Bin item from the user's desktop.
-Group Policy allows the system administrator control various features for computers and users, based on the requirements of the company.
+For instance, we can decide to Remove the Recycle Bin item from the user's desktop.
+Group Policy allows the system administrator to control various features for computers and users, based on the requirements of the company.
 </p>
 <br />
 <h2>Review Group Policy Changes in Command Prompt</h2>